d-lazenby/aws-bin-images/README.md

 - Refactor code to include type hints and function documentation.
 - Move code to output graphs to a separate python file.
 - Add analysis of transforms.
+- Add normalization as an SM processing job.